tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * **Cancel:** `I will be pleased to assist you in the future.`

-On this bot you will use four slots, three using built-in types and one custom slot named `riskLevel`.
+On this bot, you will use four slots, three using built-in types and one custom slot named `riskLevel`.
 Define the three initial required slots as follows:

 | Name             | Slot Type            | Prompt                                                                    |